maickelhartlief/ABM/README.md

 - `n_runs (int)`: Number of independent runs to run each network type for.
 - `n_agents (int)`: Number of agents in the model.
 - `n_iterations (int)`: Number of steps to run the model for.
+- `n_distinct_samples`: how many sample values to take for each parameter during sensitivity analysis.
 - `char_distr (str)`: Distribution used to initialize the characteristics of the agents.
 - `until_eligible (int)`: Steps until newly moved agents are allowed to vote.
 - `characteristics_affected (dict{str['active', 'overt', 'continuous', 'expressive', 'outtaking'] : float[0-1]})`: Whether characteristics are affected by events (pressence in the dictionary) and how they are affected (<.5 tends down, >.5 tends up).